-- Undertake a detailed assessment of the 'Request to Amend the Port Stephens Local Environmental Plan' submitted by DHA for the Rifle Range site. - Support the proposed town centre by providing medium density housing within walkable distances.
+- Undertake a detailed assessment of the 'Request to Amend the Port Stephens Local Environmental Plan' submitted by DHA for the Rifle Range site, which received a Gateway determination on 25 November 2019. - Support the proposed town centre by providing medium density housing within walkable distances.

-• Investigate options for improved continuous public access to the breach from Stockton to the Worimi Conservation Lands.
+• Investigate options for improved continuous public access to the beach from Stockton to the WCL.

-Provide an internal bus stop as part of the future development of the Rifle Range Site.
-Consideration should be given to providing bus services through the existing Fern Bay residential area, to service the adjacent Rifle Range site.
+• Provide an internal bus stop as part of the future development of the Rifle Range Site.
+Consideration should be given to providing bus services through the existing Fern Bay residential area, to service houses adjacent Rifle Range site.